4d/docs/docs/API/SessionClass.md

 Three types of sessions are supported by this class:

-- **Web user sessions**: Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-sessions).
+- [**Web user sessions**](WebServer/sessions.md): Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-sessions).
 They are used for Web and REST connections, and can be assigned privileges.
-For information on web user sessions, please refer to the [web server Sessions](WebServer/sessions.md) section.
-- **Remote client user sessions**: In client/server applications, remote users have their own sessions managed on the server.
-For information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.
+- [**Remote client user sessions**](Desktop/client-server.md): In client/server applications, remote users have their own sessions managed on the server.
-- **Stored procedures session**: All stored procedures executed on the server share the same virtual session.
-For information on server virtual session, please refer to the [XXXX](XXX) section.
+- [**Stored procedures session**](XXX): All stored procedures executed on the server share the same virtual session.

+The availability of properties and functions in the `Session` object depend on the session type.